-Hal Green is a contemplative mystic who has served as a college professor at two institutions, teaching psychology, philosophy and religion.
-He is an ordained United Methodist pastor, with more than thirty years in the local parish.
-He is now a practicing Catholic, Hal has also been in private practice as a psychotherapist and spiritual guide.
+Hal Green is a contemplative mystic who has served as a college professor at two institutions, teaching psychology, philosophy and world religions.
+He is an ordained United Methodist pastor, who served for decades in the local parish.
+Now a practicing Catholic, Hal has also been in private practice as a psychotherapist and spiritual guide.
 His has conducted numerous retreats and workshops across the Midwest.

-Hal has written a weekly newspaper column on human relationships for sixteen years.
-He also has had a local weekly thirty minute radio show on “Relationships” for three years.
-It has now been changed into a Sunday morning show titled, “God Talk.”
-He is convinced that love, both human and divine, operate on the same basis, so that understanding the former assists in understanding the latter.
+Hal wrote a weekly newspaper column on human relationships for sixteen years.
+He also had a local weekly radio show on “Relationships” for three years.
+In 2016, it was changed into his current weekly Sunday morning show titled, “God Talk.”
+Hal is convinced that love, both human and divine, operate on the same basis, so that understanding the former assists in understanding the latter.
 And the better we understand the dynamics of romantic love and marriage, the better we will grasp our future relationship with Christ, which is Hal’s reality today.
 In short, Hal is now living in the coming Relationship.

-Dr. Green has a Ph.D. in Comparative Religion from Northwestern University, a M.Div. in Bible and Theology from Garrett-Evangelical Theological Seminary, an M.A. in Psychology from Drake University, and a B.A. in Philosophy, also from Drake University.
-He is currently Adjunct Faculty at Eastern Iowa Community Colleges in Philosophy and Religion.
-He served many years as a pastor, and a psychotherapist in private practice.
+Dr. Green has a Ph.D. in Comparative Religion from Northwestern University, a M.Div. in Bible and Theology from Garrett-Evangelical Theological Seminary, a M.A. in Psychology from Drake University, and a B.A. in Philosophy, also from Drake University.